teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 In a 1994 case, copying Chun Li's 'head stomp' was improper imitation, but in that same case, copying Sagat’s 'tiger knee' was just sincere flattery.
 In one case, copying the size of the Tetris game board (10x20) was infringement, but in another case, copying the size of the Triple Town game board (6x6) was allowed.

-Sometimes, we can identify valid copyright-law rationales behind these apparent discrepancies.
-But that's not what this post is about.
-This post is about comparing the visuals from video games and their clones, and where possible, comparing the actual gameplay.
+This post is about visual comparisons between video games and their clones, and where possible, comparing the actual gameplay.
 Lawyers need to understand the legal reasoning, but video game designers might prefer to get a quick glance at some games that were infringing, and some others that were not.
 This post will not help you figure out close copyright cases, but it might help you draw the line, in broad strokes, between inspired fast-followers and copyright-infringing knockoffs.

 <div class="toc bold-first-level">